Kalkut, Siliguri: Demographics

 According to the 2011 Census of India, Kalkut had a total population of 9,184 of which 4,765 (52%) were males and 4,419 (48%) were females.
 There were 1,102 persons in the age range of 0 to 6 years.
 The total number of literate people in Kalkut was 6,329 (68.91% of the population over 6 years).

 Infrastructure

 According to the District Census Handbook 2011, Darjiling, Kalkut covered an area of 1.4812 km2.
 Among the civic amenities, it had 12 km roads with open drains, the protected water supply involved overhead tank, tap water from treated sources and spring, it had 797 domestic electric connections and 30 road lighting points.
 Among the medical facilities, it had 1 dispensary/ health centre, 1 maternity home, 8 medicine shops.
 Among the educational facilities it had were 5 primary schools, 1 secondary school, 1 senior secondary school, 1 non-formal education centre (Sarva Siksha Abiyan).
 It had the branches of 1 cooperative bank and 1 non-agricultural credit society.

 Education

-Amiyo Palchoudhury Smriti Vidyalaya is a Bengalii-medium coeducational institution established in 2001.
+Amiyo Palchoudhury Smriti Vidyalaya is a Bengali-medium coeducational institution established in 2001.
 It has facilities for teaching from class V to class XII.